Hyde Park Obelisk

-The Hyde Park Obelisk is a heritage-listed obelisk that served as a sewer vent and is now a monument located in Hyde Park at the intersection of Elizabeth Street and Bathurst Street, in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
+The Hyde Park Obelisk is a heritage-listed obelisk that served as a sewer vent and is now a monument located in Hyde Park at the intersection of Elizabeth Street and Bathurst Street, in the Sydney central business district, New South Wales, Australia.
 It was designed and built by the NSW Department of Public Works.
 It is also known as The Obelisk and Obelisk Sewer Vent.
-It is also jokingly referred to as Thornton's Scent Bottle.
+It is also jokingly referred to as Thornton's Scent Bottle after mayor George Thornton.
 The obelisk is owned by Sydney Water, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 15 November 2002.

 Completed in the Victorian Egyptian style, it was modelled on Cleopatra's Needle on the banks of London's River Thames.
 The overall structure is 22 m high, including the square sandstone base which is 6.5 m high.
 The vent at the top is a filigreed bronze pyramidion.